 The West Highland Terrier’s coat is a hypoallergenic double coat that is made up of a coarse outer coat, and a soft undercoat.
 They shed very little and have low dander levels, which makes them perfect for those with allergies or asthma.

 The most common cause of pet allergies is what is known as “dander” and “shedding”.
 The dander is the dead skin cells that fall off the animal and then mix with their saliva.
 The shedding is just hair that falls out of the animal’s coat or fur.

 What Other Types of Dogs Are Hypoallergenic?

-If you’re affected by pet allergies here are some other breeds.
+If you’re affected by pet allergies here are some other breeds which are low allergy.

 Portuguese Water Dog: